dimagi/mpact/docs/admin_guide.rst

 Participants must message the bot prior to the upload, but the upload can be done more than once with no issues.

+/// KR: add info on how to access participants in admin interface.
+Can we only see participants in the admin interface if they've messaged the bot? ////

 Flagging messages
 -----------------